MENU

 1. Gaseous Contaminants

-hepa filters are designed to capture solid particles, but they do not remove gases or vapors.
+HEPA filters are designed to capture solid particles, but they do not remove gases or vapors.
 Substances like volatile organic compounds (VOCs) and odors can pass through a HEPA filter unimpeded.
-According to the EPA, VOCs can be present at levels 2 to 5 times higher indoors compared to outdoors, highlighting the necessity for additional filtration methods, such as activated carbon filters, to manage these pollutants.

 2. Small Particles Below 0.3 Microns

-While hepa filters are effective at trapping particles of 0.3 microns, they are less efficient for smaller particles, particularly those below 0.1 microns.
-For example, nanoparticles, which can be as small as 0.001 microns, may bypass traditional HEPA filtration.
-Studies indicate that while HEPA filters capture 99.9% of larger particles, their efficiency drops significantly for particles smaller than 0.3 microns.
+While HEPA filters are effective at trapping particles of 0.3 microns, they are less efficient for smaller particles, particularly those below 0.1 microns.
+Nanoparticles may bypass traditional HEPA filtration.

 3. Biological Contaminants